pcardotatgit/lab_simulator-001/README.md

 The web GUI simulates an endpoint infection which creates incidents and sightings into your Cisco XDR Tenant.
 Exactly like what happen with real infections.

-We simulate an infection but we create a real Cisco XDR Incident.
+We simulate an infection but we create a real SecureX Incident.
 And we do this this way because we don't want to use real attacks or malwares.

 ## Installation